 All current opportunities are advertised on the Newton Fund website.

-Following the announcement of a £4.7bn windfall for public research and development spending in the 2016 autumn statement, Science Minister Jo Johnson confirmed that £100m would be invested in a global talent research fund.
+Following the announcement of a £4.7bn windfall for public research and development spending in the 2016 autumn statement, the then Science Minister Jo Johnson confirmed that £100m would be invested in a global talent research fund.

 Named after the physicist Ernest Rutherford, this new fund will provide incoming fellowships for senior and early-career researchers (ECRs) from emerging research powerhouses such as India, China, Brazil and Mexico, as well as the developed world.